Travis Jankowski Player Props: Rangers vs. Dodgers

 Travis Jankowski At The Plate

-- Jankowski is hitting .327 with nine doubles, a triple, a home run and 22 walks.
+- Jankowski has nine doubles, a triple, a home run and 22 walks while batting .322.

-- Jankowski enters this game on a nine-game hitting streak.
-Over the course of his last games, he's hitting .412.

-- He has homered in one of 50 games, and in 0.6% of his plate appearances.

-- In 26.0% of his games this year, Jankowski has had at least one RBI.
-He's picked up more than one in 8.0% and driven in three or more of his team's runs in one contest.
+- In 27.5% of his games this season, Jankowski has driven in at least one run.
+In four of those games (7.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.

+- In 18 of 51 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.